-A booking engine is a software as a service (SaaS) used by hospitality businesses that provides guests with the opportunity to book the property online through the business's website, advertisements or social networking sites, such as Facebook and Instagram.
+A booking engine is a software as a service (SaaS) application used by hospitality businesses to provides guests with the opportunity to reserve a property online.
+In computer programming, an engine is a program that performs a core or essential function for other programs.
 Booking engines have two sides: the back end and the customer-facing side.
 The back end is used by companies to set up, manage and review reservations and the customer-facing side allows guests to self-book rooms.

 A booking engine can gather credit card information and collaborate with an online merchant service or payment gateway to process deposits and payments.
 The software can also automatically process all online reservations, input them into the company's system and calendar and safely store customer data as well as provide guests with real time updates on availability and rental rates.

 Most guests consider online booking to be a convenient and easier solution since they can create their reservation whenever they want instead of waiting to talk to someone on the phone.
 Therefore, businesses that utilize booking engines primarily benefit from the creation of a system that allows guests to easily access booking and payment processes without the assistance of hotel staff or travel agents.
 As a result, gross revenue will grow as direct bookings increase.

 How does a booking engine work?

 There are five major steps involved in the implementation of a booking engine.
 They are:

 - Input business information such as room descriptions, rates, photos and inventory.